ryankimjh00/Opentelemetry-java-property-maker/README.md

 22:57:05.803 [main] INFO com.example.OtelApplication.OpentelemetryRunner.OtelObjectMaker -- Composed otel.properties file with no issue.
 22:57:05.803 [main] INFO com.example.OtelApplication.OpentelemetryRunner.OtelObjectMaker -- Contact : https://t.me/ryankimjh546
 ```
+# What each files do?
+- OtelApplication.java: file which have main method.
+You have to fix package name with your package name.
+- OtelMethodExtractor.java: this file extract your class and methods below.
+- OtelObjectMaker.java: this file make objects which essential for `Opentelemetry-java-property-maker`
+- OtelPropertiesMaker.java: this file create, delete or edit `otel.properties` automatically

+# WARNING!!
+- YOU HAVE TO FIX PACKAGE NAME WITH YOUR PACKAGE NAME
+- `OpentelemetryRunner` HAVE TO PLACE WHERE YOUR `main` METHOD PLACE
+- YOU HAVE TO EDIT `otel.properties` FILE'S VALUE FIT ON YOU